 Recommended Internet Speed For Gaming

-Overall, the general rule of thumb is that you should have a download speed of at least 3 Mbits and an upload speed of at least 1 Mbit in order for most games to be playable.
+Overall, the general rule of thumb is that you should have a download speed of at least 3 Mbits and an upload speed of at least 1 Mbit in order to play most of the games.
 These are also the minimum required Internet speeds on PS4 and Xbox One.

 These, of course, are just the minimum recommended speeds.
 You might need a faster connection based on a number of factors which will be discussed below.